mm80843/T3.5/docs/Benef/PBN__Benef_1180.md

 ## Articles mentionning this Benefit

 * [Non-medical Interventions to Reduce the Burden of Psychosocial and Economic Impacts of COVID-19 Pandemic: A Scope Review](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_243.md)

+## Name of the Benefit

+Ensures stability of employment, reduces anxiety and financial stress